 Facebook is increasingly in the crap these days.
-From revelations that 2 billion user profiles were sold for commercial and political gains - to the very nature of social media being damaging to your mental health.
+From selling user profiles to spreading fake news, now the very nature of social media may be damaging to your mental health.

 So how can a website cause psychological harm - especially one designed to populate your screen with updates and photos from friends?